bijiuni/GOT_character/README.md

 ### Prerequisites

-The program used ipyton 1.2 version to run
+The program was run using ipyton 1.2 version

 The igraph package has been renewed so please first update in terminal